nikakhalatiani/CSHstuff/ContactBookApp.Tests/README.md

 ## Setting up own Test

-Head to `ContactBookAppTests.cs` file and add your own test to four existing.
+Head to `PhoneBookTests.cs` file and add your own test to four existing.
 It is recommended to clean Database before each test.